 Gossiping about what occurred, posting about it on Allcom or social media, or taking the matter outside the Rangers is counterproductive and does not ensure confidentiality.
 You should be aware that anonymous reports are nearly impossible to investigate.
 Likewise, the Ranger Leadership cannot take meaningful action when the person making the complaint does not identify the alleged harasser or provide details about what occurred.

 What happens if I make a report?

 Reports of harassment are very serious.
-The Ranger Personnel Manager will investigate reports of harassment and will take remedial measures when appropriate.
+The Ranger Personnel Managers will investigate reports of harassment and will take remedial measures when appropriate.
 If you have made a report and are one of the principal people involved, you will be notified of the findings when the investigation is complete.